 Register a South Carolina Foreign LLC

 South Carolina Foreign LLCs are LLCs that were formed in another state/jurisdiction but have registered to do business in South Carolina.
-To register a foreign LLC in South Carolina, you'll need to file an Application for Certificate of Authority with the South Carolina Secretary of State and pay a $110 fee ($125 if filing online).
-Doing business in South Carolina typically includes activities like having employees in the state, offering retail products or services there, or maintaining a physical office or storefront in South Carolina.
-While not an exhaustive list, if your LLC engages in any of these activities, it will need to register as a foreign LLC in South Carolina.
+To register a foreign LLC in South Carolina, you'll need to file an Application for Certificate of Authority with the South Carolina Secretary of State and pay a $110 fee (add $15 for online filings).

 Ready to Register a